Survivor Series (1991): Storylines

+The main event heading into the event was between World Wrestling Federation Champion Hulk Hogan, and The Undertaker for the World Wrestling Federation Championship.

+Hogan reclaimed the World Wrestling Federation Championship at WrestleMania 7.
+The Undertaker debuted in the World Wrestling Federation at the previous year’s Survivor Series.
+Since debuting, Undertaker had yet to be pinned in a televised match (although he did suffer several pinfall losses at untelevised arena shows).
+This earned him a shot at Hogan's championship, billing the match as Hogan’s “Gravest Challenge”.

-Ric Flair arrived in the World Wrestling Federation on September 9, 1991 claiming to be the “Real World's Champion”.
-He debuted carrying the WCW title with him, which he never lost.
+Ric Flair arrived in the World Wrestling Federation on September 9, 1991, claiming to be the “Real World's Champion”.
+He debuted carrying the WCW World Heavyweight Championship with him, which he had not lost prior to his departure from the company.
 He immediately began feuding with Roddy Piper.
 Both men would captain their teams at Survivor Series.
-Piper had Bret Hart, The British Bulldog, and Virgil while Flair had Ted DiBiase, The Mountie, and The Warlord.
-There were multiple storylines between the two teams as DiBiase and Virgil traded the million dollar championship since the previous pay per view event, The Mountie was after Bret Hart’s intercontinental championship, and the Warlord and The British Bulldog were currently feuding and would go to be scheduled for the following WrestleMania (although that match would not happen).
+Piper's team would consist of Bret Hart, The British Bulldog, and Virgil, while Flair would team with Ted DiBiase, The Mountie, and The Warlord.
+There were multiple storylines between the two teams as DiBiase and Virgil had been feuding since January's Royal Rumble, The Mountie had begun challenging Bret Hart for the Intercontinental Championship, with the Warlord and The British Bulldog also involved in a lengthy program.

-Hulk Hogan reclaimed the World Wrestling Federation Championship at Wrestlemania 7.
-The Undertaker debuted in the World Wrestling Federation at the previous year’s Survivor Series.
-Since debuting, Undertaker had yet to be pinned in a televised match (although he did suffer several a handful of pinfall losses at untelevised arena shows).
-This earned him a shot at Hogan championship billing the match as Hogan’s “Gravest Challenge.”

-Sid Justice was originally scheduled to join the Big Bossman and The Legion of Doom while Jake Roberts was originally scheduled to join IRS and The Natural Disasters.
-Sid Justice was sidelined due to an elbow injury.
-Macho Man Randy Savage was campaigning to take Sid’s place due to an issue with Roberts showing up to Randy’s wedding with a cobra snake.
-Savage would have to be reinstated due to losing at to Ultimate Warrior in a “career match” at WrestleMania 7.
-At a television taping for WWF Superstars of Wrestling (which would air November 23), Roberts baited Savage into the ring where he would unleash his king cobra snake on Savage.
-Savage would not be reinstated for the match and Roberts also not be allowed to compete in the match due to his actions.
+Sid Justice was originally scheduled to join the Big Bossman and the Legion of Doom while Jake Roberts was originally scheduled to join Irwin R. Schyster and The Natural Disasters.
+After Justice was sidelined due to an elbow injury, Randy Savage began campaigning to take Sid’s place due to Roberts and the Undertaker crashing Savage and Miss Elizabeth's wedding reception at Summerslam and attacking Savage.
+Savage would have to be reinstated to take part in the event due to losing a retirement match to the Ultimate Warrior at WrestleMania 7.
+However, at a television taping for WWF Superstars of Wrestling (which would air November 23), Roberts baited Savage into the ring where he would attack him, tying him in the ropes before allowing his King Cobra to bite Savage.
+Savage would not be reinstated for the match and Roberts would also not be allowed to compete in the match due to his actions.

-The Hogan-Undertaker and Savage-Roberts feuds would continue to build toward the WWF's next pay-per-view event, "This Tuesday in Texas."
+The Hogan-Undertaker and Savage-Roberts feuds would continue to build toward the WWF's next pay-per-view event, This Tuesday in Texas.

+Jim Neidhart, The Dragon, and Big Bully Busick were originally scheduled for the second Survivor Series match on the show but were pulled from the event.